Sakthipavithran16/Youtube_Data/README.md

 # Youtube Data Harvesting and Data Warehousing

-This project explains about collecting the data from the Youtube and store it in a database for analysing the data.
+This project explains about collecting the data from the Youtube and storing it in a database for analysing the data.

 # Table of Contents

+1. Introduction

+2. Key Skills

+3. Installation

+4. Information about data

+5. Workflow

+6. References

 # Introduction

 The main aim of the project is to create a streamlit application which allows the user to access and analyse the data from multiple Youtube channels.

 This application has the following features: